-The CCRadio 3 uses its telescopic, or "whip" antenna for FM, Ham (VHF), and the weather bands.
+The CCRadio 2 uses its telescopic, or "whip" antenna for FM, Ham (VHF), and the weather bands.
 To improve reception of these bands, fully extend the telescopic antenna.
 Reception of FM and weather broadcasts is normally improved with the antenna extended straight up.
-NOTE: The antenna must be fully extended to allow it to rotate.
+Note: The antenna must be fully extended to allow it to rotate.
 You can also try a piece of any type of insulated wire about 36" long.
 Remove about 1" of the insulation from one end of the wire.
 Wrap the bare wire around the telescopic antenna or use an alligator clip.
 Try various orientations of the wire and different heights of the telescopic antenna to obtain the strongest signal.
-If you want an antenna that is pre-made, we recommend the FM Reflect-2 Antenna by C. Crane.
-(See Page 30).
+If you want an antenna that is pre-made, we recommend the FM Reflect Antenna by C. Crane on page 22 for details.